Green rail lines with icons of people in a meeting and person sitting by a tree. Text says: "Connecting Communities"

 METRO GOLD LINE

-The METRO Gold Line will connect communities
+The METRO Gold Line connects communities

 History of the METRO Gold Line